-&lt;sup>9 Earlier studies focused on unconditional convergence, while more recent studies tested for conditional convergence, i.e. convergence after allowing for heterogeneity across countries by accounting for additional determinants of economic growth.
+9 Earlier studies focused on unconditional convergence, while more recent studies tested for conditional convergence, i.e. convergence after allowing for heterogeneity across countries by accounting for additional determinants of economic growth.
 While unconditional convergence was often found for OECD countries, it was generally rejected for samples including non-OECD countries.
-If countries converge to different steady states, unconditional convergence models might result in biased coefficient estimates as the model used for estimation is miss-specified (see Barro and Sala-i Martin, 2004).
-See for example Baumol (1986); Barro (1991); Barro and Sala-i Martin (1992); Mankiw et al. (1992); Barro and Sala-i Martin (2004).
+If countries converge to different steady states, unconditional convergence models might result in biased coefficient estimates because the model used for estimation is miss-specified (Barro and Sala-i-Martin 2004).
+See for example Baumol (1986), Barro (1991), Barro and Sala-i-Martin (1992), Mankiw et al. (1992) and Barro and Sala-i-Martin (2004).

-&lt;sup>10 See e.g. Barro and Sala-i Martin (1992); Quah (1993); Sala-i-Martin (1996); Young et al. (2008).
-Phillips and Sul (2007b) developed a test for identifying club-convergence groups, which corresponds to a test of conditional $\sigma$ -convergence (see Phillips and Sul, 2007b).
+10 See e.g. Barro and Sala-i-Martin (1992), Quah (1993), Sala-i-Martin (1996) and Young et al. (2008).
+Phillips and Sul (2007b) developed a test for identifying club-convergence groups, which corresponds to a test for conditional σ -convergence (see Phillips and Sul 2007b).
 Phillips and Sul (2007a) provided a short empirical application of the test in the context of economic growth convergence.

-&lt;sup>11 See e.g. Ravallion (2003) who applies $\beta$ -convergence tests to international income inequality.
+11 See e.g. Ravallion (2003) who applied β -convergence tests to international income inequality.